Forgot login?

 Can I mail supplemental materials to support my entry?

-No. We cannot accept samples, prototypes, CDs, or any other materials.
-We can only accept the text and image(s) submitted when you complete your Entry Form online.
+No. We cannot accept any materials by mail or e-mail.
+We can only accept the text, illustration(s), and (optional) video when you complete your Entry Form online.

 How many ideas or designs can I submit?